Cosmi Corporation

 Cosmi Corporation (COSMI) was an American computer software company based in Carson, California.
 It sold low-cost software directly to consumers in large retail outlets, computer stores, and drug, hardware, and grocery stores.
 It had two major imprints: Celery Software, and Swift Software/Swift Jewel.

 Platforms it has published for include: Atari 8-bit computers, Atari 16-bit computers, the VIC-20, Commodore 64, Commodore 128, and Amiga, Apple II computers, IBM and Tandy compatibles, Windows, Palm OS, and PocketPC.

-Origin
+History

 Cosmi Corporation was founded in 1982 by George Johnson.
 Its business model was of vertical integration, rapidly pivoting into trendy or popular product niches, and maintaining low prices.
 It published and distributed software for personal computer systems.

 Products

 Cosmi products included games, such as Forbidden Forest, The President Is Missing, and Aztec Challenge.
 It also published utility software including a database, word processor, spreadsheet, street maps, vacation planners, and a 3D World Atlas.